20 m

 -

-The High Resolution Layer Grassland Change (GRAC) 2018-2021 raster product at 20m resolution provides information on changes in grassland vegetation cover between the reference years 2018 and 2021.
-The thematic classes indicate all non-grassland areas, grassland gain and grassland loss, unchanged grassland in both years and unverified grassland gain and loss areas.
+The Copernicus High Resolution Layer Tree Cover Precense Change (TCPC) 2018-2021 raster product provides information on the change between the reference years 2018 and 2021 and consists of 4 thematic classes (unchanged areas with no tree cover / new tree cover / loss of tree cover / unchanged areas with tree cover).
+The class 255 = outside area is predefined by the 100m boundary layer and remains unchanged.
+This layer for previous reference year compraissions is called Tree Cover Change Mask (TCCM).
 This dataset is provided in 20 meter rasters (fully conformant with the EEA reference grid) in 100 x 100 km tiles covering the EEA38 countries.
-High Resolution Layer Grasslands product is part of the European Union’s Copernicus Land Monitoring Service.
+The production of the high resolution forest layers was coordinated by the European Environment Agency (EEA) in the frame of the EU Copernicus programme.
 Confidence layer available for the dataset.
 This dataset includes data from the French Overseas Territories (DOMs)

 -